pettan93/confluence-pagetree-transfer/README.md

 #### Task
 "Can you please transfer these 600+ pages from our legacy Confluence 3.5.7 to new Confluence 7.7.3?
-Just keep hierarchy and text content, broken formatting cant be fixed manually by someone later."
+Just keep hierarchy and text content, broken formatting can be fixed manually by someone later."

 #### Problem
 * Legacy Confluence export space function is not working